Rashida Jones: 1998–2008: Early work and The Office

 Jones appeared in the 1997 miniseries adaptation of Mario Puzo's novel, The Last Don.
 She next appeared in Myth America, East of A and If These Walls Could Talk 2.
 In 2000, she guest-starred as Karen Scarfolli on Freaks and Geeks before landing the role of Louisa Fenn on Boston Public.
 Jones has been published in Teen Vogue magazine, where she worked as a contributing editor.
 She wrote chapter 36 of her father's biography, Q: The Autobiography of Quincy Jones (2001).
 Jones created Frenemy of the State, a comic book series about a socialite who is recruited by the CIA.
 The comics are published by Oni Press and co-written with husband-and-wife writing team Nunzio DeFilippis and Christina Weir.
-Between 2000 and 2002, she appeared in 26 episodes, earning an NAACP Image Award nomination in her final year.
+Between 2000 and 2002, she appeared in 26 episodes of Boston Public, earning an NAACP Image Award nomination in her final year.
 Although she had a minor supporting role in the series, film opportunities quickly surfaced.
 She had a small role in Full Frontal, directed by Steven Soderbergh, and starred in Now You Know, written and directed by Kevin Smith regular Jeff Anderson.
 She also starred in the short film Roadside Assistance with Adam Brody.
 After Jones left Boston Public, she appeared in Death of a Dynasty, directed by Damon Dash, and two episodes of Chappelle's Show on Comedy Central.